 Next, scroll down a bit and you’ll see your apps listed from the most storage hungry to the least.
 Next to each app, you’ll see how much storage they each take up.

 Aside from Procreate, this could be a good wakeup call about how you’re using your iPad storage in general.
-For example, when I look at my iPad storage, I see that my messages are taking over 10gb of space.
-Yikes!
+See what other apps are taking up your storage.